INGEOTEC/NLP-Course/topics/06TextCategorization.md

 l_tokens = np.log(l_tokens)
 ```

 Once all the parameters have been estimated, it is time to use the model to classify any text.
 The following function computes the posterior distribution.
 The first step is to tokenize the text (second line) and compute the frequency of each token in the text.
 The frequency stored in the dictionary `cnt` is converted into the vector `x` using the mapping function `w2id`.
 The final step is to compute the product of the likelihood and the prior.
+The product is computed in log-space; thus, this is done using the likelihood and the prior sum.
+The last step is to compute the evidence and normalize the result; the evidence is computed with the function `logsumexp.`

 ```python
 def posterior(txt):